 - Affordable Care Act

 - Seaman’s Protection Act

-Whistleblowers are almost as old as advanced society, but it became more common in the years surrounding the Vietnam War.
+Whistleblowers are almost as old as an advanced society, but they became more common in the years surrounding the Vietnam War.
 Many times, whistleblowers fail to report illegal activity for fear of retaliation.
-However when the crimes become too heinous, someone needs to speak up.
+However, when the crimes become too heinous, someone needs to speak up.